kevintruong/til/Synchronization-4-The-Critical-Section-Problem.md

 // Do Critical Section stuff
 turn = yourid
 ```
 Candidate #3 satisfies mutual exclusion (each thread or process gets exclusive access to the Critical Section), however both threads/processes must take a strict turn-based approach to using the critical section.
 For example, if thread 1 wishes to read a hashtable every millisecond but another thread writes to a hashtable every second, then the reading thread would have to wait another 999ms before being able to read from the hashtable again.
-This 'solution' is not effective, because our threads should be able to make progress if no other thread is currently in the critical section.
+This 'solution' is not effective, because our threads should be able to make progress and enter the critical section if no other thread is currently in the critical section.

 ## Desired properties for solutions to the Critical Section Problem?
 There are three main desirable properties that we desire in a solution the critical section problem
 * Mutual Exclusion - the thread/process gets exclusive access; others must wait until it exits the critical section.
-* Bounded Wait - if the thread/process has to wait, then it should only have to wait for a finite, bounded amount of time (infinite waiting times are not allowed!)
+* Bounded Wait - if the thread/process has to wait, then it should only have to wait for a finite,  amount of time (infinite waiting times are not allowed!).
+The exact definition of bounded wait is that there is an upper (non-infinite) bound on the number of times any other process can enter its critical section before the given process enters.
 * Progress - if no thread/process is inside the critical section, then the thread/process should be able to proceed (make progress) without having to wait.

-With these ideas in mind let's examine another solution that uses a turn-based flag only if two threads both required access at the same time.
+With these ideas in mind let's examine another candidate solution that uses a turn-based flag only if two threads both required access at the same time.

 ## Turn and Flag solutions